Enjoying Twenty-Four Hours in Chattanooga, Tennessee

 Rock City Barn/Birdhouse

 Carter built it, and the people have come by the millions over the years.
-Today, the Gardens continue to be run by a third-generation descendant of the Carters.
+Today, the Gardens are still run by a third-generation descendant of the Carters.
 The seven-state overlook provides guests with an amazing view on a beautiful day.

 Seven states view